“Whoever finds their life will lose it, and whoever loses their life for my sake will find it.” (Matthew 10:39)

 The world’s philosophy says LIVE FOR SELF… but The Bible says DIE TO SELF!
 ‘Many people came to Jesus and asked to be His disciples, but most of them turned away because they were not willing to give themselves to Christ.’
 (Dying to Self, Dr. D. W. Ekstrand)

-We are living in an age of self-love, where people are led to believe that happiness is found in their circumstances, and so if they experience any loss or lack, it is perceived as a failure, and they should just try a little harder.
+We are living in an age of the self-life (without any need for God), where people are led to believe that happiness is found in their circumstances, and so if they experience any loss or lack, it is perceived as a failure, and they should just try a little harder, only reinforcing their feelings of inadequacy.

 This has also crept into the churches where the goal of prayer is to receive personal favour, blessings, and wealth.
 And anyone who doesn’t make it probably didn’t pray hard enough, work hard enough, or maybe is not righteous enough to be worthy of God’s favour.